dschlenk/opennms-cookbook/README.md

 #### etc/jdbc-datacollection-config.xml

 Similar to other datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default collections and their queries.

+#### etc/jms-northbounder-configuration.xml

+Configures the JMS Northbounder introduced in version 17.0.0.
+See the default attributes under the `jms_nbi` key for configuration options.
+You may also need to set some JMS related attributes under the `properties` key.

 #### etc/jmx-datacollection-config.xml